 Synopsis: New beginnings Key Vocabulary: Rosh Hashanah, Shofar, Yom Kippur, Sukkot, Teshuva, Simchat Torah, Forgiveness, Synagogue, Torah, Bracha, Arba Minim, Sukka, Lulav, Etrog, Haddasim, Aravot, Shehecheyanu.
-Knowledge By the end of this unit of work pupils should be able to: To know the first 19 letters of the aleph-bet To know the Kamatz vowel sound To blend 2 letters with the Kamatz vowel To know the importance of Rosh Hashanah in Judaism To know Rosh Hashanah is a New Year and a time to connect to G-d To know that Yom Kippur is a day to ask for forgiveness.
-To know that Sukkot is also called 'The Festival of Rejoicing' and that it is a harvest festival.
-To know that on Simchat Torah we finish reading the Torah and start it again.
-To know that the Synagogue is the Jewish place of worship To know that the values of the Parashot are about making a fresh start.
-Possible activities you could use: Aleph Champ reading programme Siddur for reading brachot and prayers during Shabbat and Havdalah Role-play and drama about the week's Parashot Art & Craft making fruit for the Sukkah, Examining Jewish artefacts like the shofar, and the dishes for apple and honey Skills By the end of this unit of work pupils should be able to: • To be able to blend a letter and Kamatz vowel together • To be able to say the sounds of the first 9 letters of the aleph-bet • To recognise the blessing for the Shofar and at which point to say Amen • To recognise the blessing for the apple and at which point to say Amen • To be able to recite the blessing which is said when lighting the candles before Yom Kippur. • To understand that Yom Kippur is a serious day when Jewish adults fast. • To be able to recite the Bracha (Blessing) for sitting in a Succah and the Bracha (Blessing) 'Shehecheyanu'. • To be able to recognise all Arba (4) Minim (Species) waved on Succot.
-Possible trips or performances: Visit to a Synagogue Special assembly for the Days of Awe Suggestions for assessment: Create own programme of prayers and reflections for Yom Kippur Design of own Sukkah Quiz about the torah Links to wider curriculum: Maths- 3D shapes and Nets for the sukkah PSHCE- rights and responsibilities Science - life cycle of plants
+Knowledge By the end of this unit of work pupils should be able to: To know the letters Know the letters ת מ מ מ מ לווי א ס לוו Skills By the end of this unit of work pupils should be able to: To be able to blend a letter and Kamatz vowel together To be able to say the sounds of コロスト letters of the aleph-bet To recognise the blessing for the Shofar and at which point to say Amen To recognise the blessing for the apple and at which point to say Amen To be able to recite the blessing which is said when lighting the candles before Yom Kippur.
+To understand that Yom Kippur is a serious day when Jewish adults fast.
+To be able to recite the Bracha (Blessing) for sitting in a Succah and the Bracha (Blessing) 'Shehecheyanu'.
+To be able to recognise all Arba (4) Minim (Species) waved on Succot.
+Possible trips or performances: Visit to a Synagogue Special assembly for the Days of Awe Links to wider curriculum: Maths- 3D shapes and Nets for the sukkah PSHCE- rights and responsibilities Science - life cycle of plants